Amy Bell: Early life

-Bell was born in Bangkok, Siam (now Thailand) in February 1859, to Charles and Charlotte Bell.
+Bell was born in Bangkok, Siam (now Thailand) in February 1859, to Charlotte (née Goodeve) and Charles Bell.
 Charles Bell had been vice consul of the British trade mission in Siam since 1857, arriving with Charlotte in Bangkok two years after the British pressured the King of Siam to sign the Bowring Treaty, opening the country to foreign trade.
-Bell was orphaned when she was only six months old, with both Charles and Charlotte dying within a week of each other in September 1859 from unknown causes (likely disease).
-Bell was left in the care of Charlotte's brother John Goodeve in England, a medical student at Queen's College, Cambridge.
+Bell was orphaned when she was only six months old, with both Charles and Charlotte dying within a week of each other in September 1859 from unknown causes.
+Bell was left in the care of Charlotte's brother John Goodeve in England, a medical student at Queens' College, Cambridge.
 He in turn placed Bell in the care of his childless uncle, Henry Goodeve, and his wife Isabel (née Barlow).
 Goodeve had turned to philanthropy after retiring as a military doctor, and among his many roles in Bristol civil society he was president of the board of a home for orphaned children.
 While Bell is recorded as the Goodeve's "daughter" in the 1861 census, whether this reflected a formal adoption is unclear – Bell was listed instead as a "great-niece" in the 1871 census, and the census records also show that the Goodeves took in several other children from both the Barlow and Goodeve sides of the family.

 She lived a comfortable childhood on their large, prestigious estate, Cook's Folly, overlooking Avon Gorge, near Bristol, which Dr Goodeve had designed himself.
 Her adoptive parents encouraged her intellectual development, including hiring a Swiss governess as a languages tutor.
 Bell had a fascination with finance from an early age, believing that her "highest recreation was to study the quotations of the money market."
 In later life she recalled an incident where an elderly gentleman expressed his annoyance with her interest in the stock pages of his copy of The Times by telling her, "Run away, little girl – I am busy with my lessons, and you must go to yours."
 She replied, "What's your lesson is my play."

 When Bristol University admitted its first female students in 1876, Bell, at 17, was one of the first three women (alongside Marian Pease and Emily Pakeman) to earn a scholarship.
 She later won a Goldsmiths scholarship to study at Newnham College, Cambridge.
 However, due to recurring bouts of poor health (which would persist throughout her life, until her death), she was unable to complete her full studies at either Bristol or Newnham.
 The 1881 census records her as living back at home at Cook's Folly, aged 22, unmarried and unemployed.